agastya-rana/parameter-extraction/README.md

-### Tests: (forthcoming)

 ## Usage

-### Create src/local_methods.py and define the local data directory
+### Define the local data directory

-Before doing any estimations, you must define the data directories.
+Before doing any estimations, you must define the data directory.
 The directory in which both input and output data will be stored is defined in src/local_methods.py.
 The existing repository has a src/local_methods_sample.py, which you should copy to src/local_methods.py (this file is in gitignore).
 Within the def_data_dir() function, define ```data_dir```  as the absolute path to where your i/o data will be stored.

-### Put recorded data in data_dir/recordings
+### Put recorded data the data directory

 Recorded FRET data is currently being saved in the Emonet Lab as .mat structures.
-These recordings should be saved within a 'recordings' subfolder of the main data directory.
+These recordings should be saved within a 'recordings' subfolder of ```data_dir```.
 Recordings may exist in further subfolders of this directory.
 For example, currently, Emonet Lab FRET data is saved by date (yymmdd), device number, and recording session:

 ```
 data_dir/recordings/170913/Device1/FRET1/FRET_data_workspace.mat